YoYotta Software + Apple Hardware

 The earlier Retina MBP with i7 processor and AMD GPU are great perfect for YoYottaID.
 There is a fast GPU, dual USB3 ports and dual Thunderbolt2 ports.
 So again you can easily connect USB3 card readers and via Thunderbolt one or two LTO drives.

-The 27" Retina 5K iMac has four USB3 ports and dual Thunderbolt3 and a decent GPU
+The 27" Retina 5K iMac and the new iMac Pro both have four USB3 ports and dual Thunderbolt3 and a decent GPU

 (get the faster i7 processor as it is not a lot more).
-Configure it with 16GB or 32GB RAM.
+Configure with a minimum of 16GB RAM.

 Use the iMac for everything, offloading, importing and archiving with YoYottaID,